SFTtech/openage/doc/code/renderer/README.md

 ### Camera

 What parts of the scene is shown on screen is controlled by the `Camera` class.
 The camera is handled like an object in the rendered 3D scene that determines what is displayed depending on its position, zoom level and angle.
 Position and zoom level of the camera can be changed at runtime, while the angle is fixed to the dimetric/isometric view used in Age of Empires games.
-More precisely, the camera uses a yaw of `-135` degrees and a pitch of `-30` degrees (pointed in the `(-x, -y, -z)` direction in the OpenGL coordinate system).
+More precisely, the camera has a yaw of `-135` degrees and a pitch of `-30` degrees (pointed in the `(-x, -y, -z)` direction in the OpenGL coordinate system).
+The projection method used by the camera is orthographic projection.

 The `Camera` class provides the following methods for positioning the camera in the scene: